Is It Really Possible To Travel Without Money?

+Yes!
 Break the rules and throw away your preconceptions.
 This page is all about travelling without money.
 Sprawled across the internet are heaps of pages about free travel and ways to travel the world for free.
 Normally they relate to bonus schemes or getting someone else to pay for your travel.
 Getting paid to travel is difficult to do and it defeats the idea of travelling without money.
-One could ‘easily’ get a difficult job, and then travel with money instead (teaching English abroad, for example, is a great way to travel and make money), but this page avoids that idea and instead offers you a true way in which you can enjoy travelling the world for free.
+One could ‘easily’ get a job, and then travel with money instead (teaching English abroad, for example, is a great way to travel and make money), but this page avoids that idea and instead offers you a true way in which you can enjoy travelling the world for free.

 What I will say about this page, is that it isn’t complete.
 It never will be.
 The idea of travelling without money is more about an idea for life in which material possessions are not really necessary.
 This is a constantly evolving thought that relates to how you can enjoy yourself and be happy in the world.
-Sometime in the future, I will be combining a lot of my material into a single article which can be picked up or put down at will and that I hope will help to convey the idea of immaterialism to those who wish to read it.
+I am constantly combining a lot of my knowledge into compact articles which can be picked up or put down at will and that I hope will help to convey the idea of immaterialism to those who wish to read it.
 For now, I simply offer you pieces of advice from a long and winding journey.

 If you like you hotels and your home comforts, this page is not for you.
 You must go back to your job, work hard, and then pay for your time away from home.
 This page is tailored to those who do not mind roughing it and having a bit of an adventure.

-I will now break all of this down into manageable chunks so that you can handle it.
+I will now break all of this down into manageable chunks so that it is more manageable.
 I detail how you can travel for free, or failing that, how you can travel for the minimal possible expenditure.
 If you are looking for how to travel in the cheapest way possible (but without having to hitchhike, free camp, and do the other things that I do) you should read this page: Resources For Ultra Budget, Low Cost Travel.

 There are only five things that we need for survival:

-When travelling the world, the list is not so clear cut.
-I claim that we only need:
+When travelling the world, the list is not so clear cut, but I claim that we only need:

 - To See Remarkable Things